salsabilmislat/data-structures-and-algorithms/python/code_challenges/graph/README.md

     Returns: The added node
     Add a node to the graph

-    The Efficiency of the Big O time is O(n)
+    The Efficiency of the Big O time is O(1)
     The Efficiency of the Big O space is O(1)

 ### add edge